Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Requirements for conditional registration and consequences

 If the application for a permanent registration is impossible after an unsuccessful study for conditional registration, the impact of the requirements $\estone\geq\delrel$ and $p_1\leq\ac$ for a conditional registration is substantial and therefore requires a careful investigation.
-Therefore, we will investigate these regulatory requirements and their impact on strategic requirements of the applicants like power considerations.
+Therefore, we will investigate these regulatory requirements and their impact on the strategic requirements of the applicants, such as power considerations.

-A priori, it is not clear which of the above mentioned two requirements is more stringent.
+A priori, it is not clear which of the above-mentioned two requirements is more stringent.
 It can be calculated that $\estone\geq\delrel$ is equivalent to $p_1\le \alrel:= 1-\Phi(\delrel\sqrt{I_1})$.
 Hence, the first requirement is equivalent to the second one with a specific stage-one level.
-We introduce the following notations to visualise this level in the relative scale:
+We introduce the following notations to visualize this level in the relative scale:

 The parameter $\eta_f$ defines the noncentrality parameter and $\irel$ the information needed to achieve a power of $1-\beta$ at $\delrel$ with significance level $\alpha$.
-In our numerical investigations we assume the commonly used $\alpha=0.025$ (one-sided) and $1-\beta=0.8$, because these values are used in the majority of DiGA studies for permanent registration.
+In our numerical investigations, we assume the commonly used $\alpha=0.025$ (one-sided) and $1-\beta=0.8$, because these values are used in the majority of DiGA studies for permanent registration.
 This leads to $\eta_f= 2.8$.
-The significance level $\alrel$ is shown in Figure \ref{fig:sigLevel} (black solid decreasing line) in dependence on $\trel(I_1)$.
-The $\trel(I_1)$-axis ends at $1$, because for $\trel(I_1)>1$, it does not make sense to decide in favour of the fast-track procedure: A first stage information $I_1>\irel$ ensures a power of at least $1-\beta$ for rejecting $H_0$ at level $\alpha$ with a single fixed-size sample test for all $\delta\geq \delrel$.
+The significance level $\alrel$ is shown in Figure~\ref{fig:sigLevel} (solid decreasing line) in dependence on $\trel(I_1)$.
+The $\trel(I_1)$-axis ends at $1$, because for $\trel(I_1)>1$, it does not make sense to decide in favor of the fast-track procedure: A first stage information $I_1>\irel$ ensures a power of at least $1-\beta$ for rejecting $H_0$ at level $\alpha$ with a single fixed-size sample test for all $\delta\geq \delrel$.
 In this case, a study for a direct, permanent registration is more efficient than the pilot study to achieve conditional registration only.
-Thus $\irel$ yields an kind of universal upper bound for $I_1$.
+Thus $\irel$ can be considered as a universal upper bound for $I_1$.

-It can be seen from Figure \ref{fig:sigLevel} that demanding $\estone\geq\delrel$ for conditional registration does not automatically control the Type I error rate for erroneously receiving a conditional registration under $H_0$.
+It can be seen from Figure~\ref{fig:sigLevel} that demanding $\estone\geq\delrel$ for conditional registration does not automatically control the Type I error rate for erroneously receiving a conditional registration under $H_0$.
 Accounting for both requirements, one must achieve